documentcloud/documentcloud/app/views/help/eng/publishing.markdown

 # Publishing Documents, Pages, Notes, and Document Sets

 Ready to share your documents with readers?
-Either by embedding our custom viewer or using oEmbed, you can publish individual documents, embed a set of documents that readers can browse, or embed a single note from any document.
-Here's how:
+Either by embedding our custom viewer or using oEmbed, you can publish individual documents, embed a set of documents that readers can browse, or embed a single page or note from any document.

 ## Contents